offbynull/learn/Biology/input/input.md

 There are 2 types of cells...

-* `{bm} Eukaryotic/(Eukaryote|Eukaryotic)/i` cells (e.g. human): These cells are typically larger and have membrane-bound compartments, called `{bm} organelle`s, that hold in the guts of different regions of the cell.
+* `{bm} Eukaryotic/(Eukaryote|Eukaryotic)/i` cells (e.g. human): These cells are typically larger and have membrane-bound sub-compartments, called `{bm} organelle`s, that hold in the guts of different regions of the cell.
 For example, the DNA for these types of cells is encapsulated in its own compartment called the nucleus.

 ![By Mediran - Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=20664784](320px-Eukaryotic_Cell_(animal).jpg)